rshipp/csci442/README.md

   - `src/utils` - Directory where you can place any files containing utility classes.
 You can also add your own unit tests here, and they should be automatically included in the `make test` target.
-My implementation had the additional files under this directory (though you don't have to do the same):
+My implementation had these additional files under this directory (though you don't have to do the same):

-    - `src/utils/flags.{h,cpp} - Code for defining and parsing command-line
+    - `src/utils/flags.{h,cpp}` - Code for defining and parsing command-line
        flags.

     - `src/utils/sort_functions.{h,cpp}` - Code defining comparator functions